Nikse.dk

 Subtitle Edit is a free (open source) editor for video subtitles - a subtitle editor :)

-With SE you can easily adjust a subtitle if it is out of sync with the video and much more.
+With SE you can easily adjust a subtitle if it is out of sync with the video in several different ways.

 For a list of features see below or check out the Subtitle Edit Help page.